Information About Us

 We must always have a lawful basis for processing your personal data.
 This may be because the data is necessary for our performance of a contract with you, because you have consented to our use of your personal data, or because it is in our legitimate business interests to use it.

-We only collect and use your personal data for legitimate reasons relating to our recruitment and business consulting services.
+We only collect and use your personal data for legitimate business reasons relating to our recruitment and business consulting services.
 We assume that, if you are looking for new employment or have posted your CV on a job board or professional networking site, you would expect us to use your personal data to fulfil our recruitment services.

 We identify and evaluate candidates for jobs agreed and approved by our clients (mostly on a retained basis), as well as for future roles that may become available.
 For example, we need to process your data to shortlist you for an interview, or to identify the right career opportunity for you.